-V RECRUITMENT Goal Who Manages the Goal?
-Strategies/Key Activities (How are we going to do it?)
+RECRUITMENT Goal Who Manages the Goal? gies/Key Activities re we going to do it?)
 Indicators of Progress Resources Required Risks and Mitigation Communication/ Engagement Efforts (What are we trying to do?) (name, position) What?
 Who Owns This?
 By When?
 (How will we know if we are on track for success?)
 (What people, time, money, and technology will be needed?)
 (What could go wrong?
 How will we make that less likely to happen?)
 (Who needs to be consulted/ engaged?
 What needs to be communicated?
-Clearly articulate the vision/mission to diversify our teacher workforce Director of HR Include District's non-discrimination policy and DEI mission/vision statement prominently and proudly in/on all recruiting sources (e.g. District website, position postings, "help-wanted" advertising, job applications, career fair booths/materials). appropriate central office staff Spring 2024 Frontline (Applitrack) data that tracks recruitment sources and number of candidates of color that have applied Continued annual funding of Frontline software; full and complete understanding of how to access system data, montoring of District website minimal District, school leadership, and Director of Finance, District webmaster Expand recruitment efforts beyond CT REAP and District website Director of HR Explore recruitment opportunites through Diversity.com, Idealist.org, Handshake, National Minority Update, EOEE Journal, career fairs with HBCU and HSI appropriate central office staff, building administrators recruitment sources and number of candidates of Advertising dollars, funds to attend career fairs, technology to build/refine virtual career fair booths Budget constraints, admin availability to attend career fairs District, school leadership, and Director of Finance Earlier start to annual "hiring season" Director of HR Encourage early notification of staff intent to retire/resign, elicit union support HR Dept., school leadership Winter/early spring 2024 Retirement/resignation data minimal Staff resistance to announce retirement/resignation School leadership and union representatives
+Clearly articulate the vision/mission to diversify our teacher workforce Director of HR discrimination policy and Frontline (Applitrack) data that tracks recruitment sources and number of candidates of color that have applied Continued annual funding of Frontline software; full and complete understanding of how to access system data, montoring of District website minimal District, school leadership, and Director of Finance, District webmaster Expand recruitment efforts beyond CT REAP and District website Director of HR opportunites through Diversity.com, HR Dept., other appropriate central office staff, building administrators annual review/assessment recruitment sources and number of candidates of Advertising dollars, funds to attend career fairs, technology to build/refine virtual career fair booths Budget constraints, admin availability to attend career fairs District, school leadership, and Director of Finance Earlier start to annual "hiring season" Director of HR HR Dept., school leadership Winter/early spring 2024 Retirement/resignation data minimal Staff resistance to announce retirement/resignation School leadership and union representatives